-Holly Hotchner, President and CEO, has extensive experience creating institutional advancement, and new and interesting experiences for museum visitors.
-She was the first museum director at the New-York Historical Society—considered one of America’s oldest museums.
+Hotchner also served as the first museum director at the New-York Historical Society, considered one of America’s oldest museums.
 She built a staff, raised millions of dollars for the care of the collections and exhibitions, and took the museum through the American Alliance of Museums’ accreditation process.
-Her team established a premier education department, the Luce Study Center for the Study of American Material Culture, and made collections accessible through innovative interpretation, helping the New-York Historical Society take its place as a world-class museum of history and culture.
+Her team established a premier education department, the Luce Center for the Study of American Material Culture, and made collections accessible through innovative interpretation, helping the New-York Historical Society take its place as a world-class museum of history and culture.
+Hotchner has also held positions at the Metropolitan Museum of Art, The Tate Gallery, and the Museum of Modern Art in New York.